t-scott/Tutorials/LDSC_HOW_TO.md

   - Note: Put any new sumstats files you'd like to run in here and add the filename to the for loop in the script!
 2. COMP_NAME_PRE - added to the front of COMP_NAME - this can be editted out for simplicity
 - This was used to add a prefix to denote we were running clusters from a heatmap, so the output would be "Heatmap_info_" + ["cluster1", "cluster2", etc.] as we had multiple heatmaps.
 This added clarity to the outputs
-3. COMP_NAME - This is used for naming intermediate and output files
+3. COMP_NAME - This is a string used for naming intermediate and output files
 4. FILE_COLHEADER - This is used as the header in the .annot file, the first file produced
 - **BIG NOTE**: This has to be different from COMP_NAME, or an error will appear.
   - I do not recall why, but somewhere deep deep in hundreds of lines of code, it becomes ambiguous
+  - If the same, it will also overwrite the .annot file your input file in the annot step (Step 1), though the code could be adjusted to avoid this
 5. DIR_LDSChost - This is where your input files are coming from
 - It's currently set up to assume you have a subdirectory in this one called "/inputFiles/", but you can adjust the code
 6. DIR_INTER - Where intermediate files go